ArinzeGit/Drone-Racing-Landing-Page/README.md

 ### My additional features

+- I implemented the solution in `React-TypeScript` despite the course teaching in `HTML, CSS, JavaScript` to enhance functionality and maintainability.
 - I implemented a cool animation for the drone image in the 'hero' section.
 - I implemented `client-side form validation` for the email signup section.
   - On submission, user receives error message with error icon if any input field is empty.